-Endocarditis is infection of the inner lining of the heart (the endocardium).
-This is not a common condition to present acutely as sepsis, but should be considered if a patient with sepsis has no other obvious source of infection or fails to respond to therapy, and in particular if there is a history of heart valve disease or rheumatic fever in childhood and if they currently or have ever injected intravenous drugs.
+Endocarditis is infection of the inner lining of the heart (the endocardium) and particularly the heart valves.
+This is not a common condition to present acutely as sepsis, but should be considered if a patient with sepsis has no other obvious source of infection or fails to respond to therapy, especially if there is a history of heart valve disease or rheumatic fever in childhood and if they currently or have ever injected intravenous drugs.